David Tonkin: Early life

 David Tonkin was born in Unley, South Australia, on 20 July 1929.
-When he was five, his father, Oliver, died, leaving Tonkin's mother, Bertha, to raise him and his siblings.
+When he was five, his father, Oliver, died, leaving Tonkin's mother, Bertha, to raise him.
 Tonkin attended local public schools before gaining a scholarship to St Peter's College.
 Accepted into Medicine at the University of Adelaide, Tonkin worked as a taxi driver while completing his degree and practised as a General Practitioner before undertaking a postgraduate ophthalmology course in London.
 He established a practice in Adelaide and was soon considered one of the city's leading eye surgeons.
 Tonkin was of Cornish ancestry.

 Tonkin's dedication to aiding the wider community was manifest through his honorary service as an eye surgeon to Adelaide public hospitals and through the initiation, through the Lions Club, of Australia's first public screening programme for glaucoma.
 In 1962 Tonkin became executive director of the Australian Foundation for Prevention of Blindness SA Inc.